Betsy Wollheim

-Elizabeth Rosalind "Betsy" Wollheim (born 5 December 1951, New York) is the President, co-Publisher and co-Editor-in-Chief of science fiction and fantasy publisher DAW Books, "a small private company, owned exclusively by its publishers."
+Elizabeth Rosalind "Betsy" Wollheim (born 5 December 1951, New York) is the president, co-publisher, and co-editor-in-chief of science fiction and fantasy publisher DAW Books.
 The latter roles are shared with Sheila E. Gilbert.
-She had worked at DAW as an associate editor from 1975.
+She started working at DAW as an associate editor in 1975 and took over leadership of DAW in 1985.
+One change with her leadership was the addition of DAW hardbacks for retail trade.

 Her father, Donald A. Wollheim, with her mother Elsie B. Wollheim, established DAW Books in 1971.
-She took over leadership of DAW in 1985.